Samsung visits GHS, donates $10,000 to program

 At the end of the assembly, Steel announced Samsung will donate $10,000 to GHS, so the district and staff and continue to grow the program.

 “It was unexpected for sure,” said BJ Peters, GPS school board president.
-“But it will help us continue the momentum that has already been created.”
+“But, at the same time, it will allow us to continue the momentum that has already been created in that program.”

 Students also appreciated Samsung’s generosity.